yu-fung-hang/interview-QnA/Back-end/README.md

 It is not an implementation of ORM.

-## Differences between Hibernate and MyBatis
+## Difference between Hibernate and MyBatis

 Hibernate is an ORM framework which maps Java objects to database tables, while MyBatis maps SQL statements to Java methods.